acoustic-content-samples/wchtools-cli/README.md

     wchtools publish --verbose

   If for some reason all of the published artifacts need to be republished, you can do a "rebuild" publish with the following command.
 Note that all items in delivery will be unavailable whilst this process runs which will make any production site or application unavailable.
-Only execute this command if you know what're doing!

     wchtools publish -r --verbose